we-learn-js/js-training/src/slides/03-AsyncProgramming.md

 ##### Rejection handling

-> If promise return by `getUsers` is rejected, rejection handler will be called.
+> If the promise returned by `getUsers` is rejected, rejection handler will be called with a reason or `Error`.

 ```js
 getUsers()